raspberrypilearning/mood-board/en/quiz1/question_3.md

   --- feedback ---

   Yes, that's correct.
-You can use the `rounded` class to set the `border-radius` on sections, divs, images and some other elements too.
-If you didn't try using rounded corners in this project, see if you can use them in the next project.
+You can use the `rounded` class to set the `border-radius` on sections, images, and some other elements too.
+If you didn't try using rounded corners in this project, you can try to use them in the next project.

   --- /feedback ---